 Ages: All Ages

-* This show has been rescheduled from January 16 due to the current increase in COVID-19 cases.
+* This show has been rescheduled from January 16.
 All tickets purchased for 1/16 will be honored on 4/3.

 Come join us for a special benefit show for the family of Thanks! drummer Ben “Chunk” Martin.
 Chunk tragically lost both his father Rick and his brother Jake to complications from COVID-19 (within 6 days of each other) and the Martin Family could use a little extra support during this devastating time.
 The benefit show will feature performances by Thanks!, Son of a Gun, E.R.I.E., Jennie Angel (acoustic) and Deb Cavanaugh.
 There will also be raffle baskets as well as a 50/50 raffle and all proceeds from the event will go to the Martin Family.